 More specifically, several designers had a cute tradition of exchanging ornaments that have special meaning, based off of what has happened in the year.
-Homepolish’s Michelle Gage and her husband have given each other everything from felt puppy ornaments (for the year they got a dog) to glass sea turtles (to commemorate their honeymoon to Hawaii).
+Homepolish’sand her husband have given each other everything from felt puppy ornaments (for the year they got a dog) to glass sea turtles (to commemorate their honeymoon to Hawaii).
 For Justin, the same holds for him and his brother.
 Their tradition goes back to high school when Justin received a car ornament to mark the year he learned to drive.
 As he says, “It’s wonderful to have little momentos of your past!”

 Last-Minute Décor Tips

 With peak holiday time right around the corner (not to mention the possible inundation of family arriving too), we asked our designers for the best last-minute holiday décor update.
 They all responded with the same: GREENERY.
 As LA-based Thanksgiving tablescape) can stand-in for a proper centerpiece.”
 These floral elements are gorgeous, vibrant, and lively, and best of all?
 They don’t require a trip to the crowded malls.
 In fact, you might even avoid leaving your home at all!
 Sara Whitehead is based in New England, and she points out, “We have no shortage of amazing things in our own backyard to cut and bring inside.
 I cover my home in fresh evergreens and ilex berries, which make the whole home smell beautifully.”says, “The supermarket is my go-to for last-minute décor.
 This is true year-round, but nothing beats fresh flowers.
 Stretch those creative muscles and put together an arrangement that goes beyond the typical poinsettia!
 A beautiful bowl of winter fruits and vegetables (like pomegranates or artichokes, similar to our